-Contract design.
-At $\tau = 2$ , the adviser specifies the up-front fee that the customer will have to pay.
-If a positive fee $f \geq 0$ exists for which the customer's ex-ante participation constraint (9) is satisfied, the adviser will optimally set the fee at the highest possible level.
-Given a product price p and given expectations about the adviser's cutoff $\hat{q}$ , the binding constraint (9) then pins down a unique value for f.
-Importantly, through f the adviser extracts all of the customer's residual surplus, compared to the option of choosing B without advice.
-This choice of f is anticipated by the product provider, who in $\tau = 1$ , sets both the price p and the bilateral contract with the adviser (T, t).
+At $\tau = 2$ , the adviser specifies the up-front fee that the customer has to pay.
+If a positive fee $f \ge 0$ exists for which the customer's ex ante participation constraint Eq.
+(11) is satisfied, the adviser optimally sets the fee at the highest possible level.
+Given a product price p and given expectations about the adviser's cutoff $\hat{q}$ , the binding constraint Eq.
+(11) then pins down a unique value for f.
+Importantly, through f the adviser extracts all of the customer's residual surplus, compared with the option of choosing B without advice.
+This choice of f is anticipated by the product provider, who at $\tau = 1$ , sets both the price p and the bilateral contract with the adviser (T, t).
 Recall that, for simplicity, we stipulate that the product provider can make a take-it-or-leave-it offer to the adviser, even though this assumption is inconsequential for the results in this baseline specification without agency frictions.
-Anticipating the adviser's subsequent choice of f, which ensures that (9) binds, the product provider optimally chooses the fixed part T so as to make the adviser just indifferent between acceptance and rejection, so that $\pi = 0$ .
+Anticipating the adviser's subsequent choice of f, which ensures that Eq.
+(11) binds, the product provider optimally chooses the fixed part T so as to make the adviser just indifferent between acceptance and rejection, so that $\pi = 0$ .
 This implies immediately that the product provider's choice of p and t maximizes joint firm profits, $S = \Pi + \pi$ .